leslyclopez11/hmpl-lang.github.io/cover.md

   <div class="feature feature-3">
     <span>:watch: Supportability</span>
     <p>
-      The basis of the language is <a target="_blank" rel="noopener" href="https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API" title="Fetch API">fetch</a> and the new ECMAScript and Web API's features that come with it.
+      The basis of the language is <a target="_blank" rel="noopener" href="https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API" title="Fetch API">fetch</a> and the new ECMAScript and Web APIs features that come with it.
     </p>
   </div>
 </div>